-Connection between Grove Lodge and Netley Cottage 3.02
+3.02 Connection between Grove Lodge and Netley Cottage

-As noted above, the applicant is the owner of Netley Cottage and Grove Lodge.
+The applicant is the owner of Netley Cottage and Grove Lodge.
 Although the houses will remain as discrete entities, with their own facilities and amenities, the intention is to create a modest connection between the ground floors of both.
 The work would be reversible if circumstances changed.